18F/handbook/docs/03-policies/employment.md

 ## Equal Employment Opportunities

 CivicActions provides equal employment opportunities to "all qualified people".
-What that means can be found under [Required Stuff](required-stuff.md).
+What that means can be found under [Employment and Harassment Policies](employment-harassment-policies.md).

 ## Background Checks